Do I Need An Air Permit?

 - The permit application will be reviewed for compliance with applicable air quality rules and regulations.
 The application will be processed

 and a permit will be issued.
 Air permits will usually include emission limits, monitoring, record keeping, and reporting requirements.
 Once

 you get the permit(s), it is very important that you read and understand the terms and conditions.

 Where do I send my permit application?

 The department’s One Stop Shop is located at:

 Contact the Air Quality Department at (602) 506-6094 or (602) 618-9337 to find out if you need an air quality permit.

-Small businesses may contact the department’s Small Business Assistance (SBA) at (602) 506-5102 for assistance in completing the application package.
+Small businesses may contact the department’s Business Assistance Office at (602) 506-5102 for assistance in completing the application package.

 If you desire to obtain the services of an air quality consultant, the attached document can aide you in that process.
 How Do I Choose an Air Quality Consultant.